 - Pronúncia: o que os professores brasileiros precisam (mesmo) saber – a post for Cambridge University Press Brazil about teaching pronunciation [post in Portuguese]

 - Dewey, M. & L. Patsko (2017).
 ELF and Teacher Education [Chapter 35].
 In Jenkins, J., Baker, W., & Dewey, M. (Eds.).
 Handbook of English as a Lingua Franca.
 Routledge.

-- Patsko, L. & R. Walker (forthcoming).
+- Patsko, L. & R. Walker (2017).
 Teaching the pronunciation of English as a Lingua Franca.
 In Murphy, J. (Ed.)
-Teaching the Pronunciation of ESL: Focus on Whole Courses.
+Teaching the Pronunciation of English: Focus on Whole Courses.
 University of Michigan Press.

 - Patsko, L. & K. Simpson (2015).
 Practical pronunciation ideas for teaching in an ELF context.
 Speak Out!
 The newsletter of the IATEFL Pronunciation Special Interest Group, issue 52, pp. 41-47.